Koldim2001/YOLO-Patch-Based-Inference/README.md

 4. **Enhancing Detection Within Patches**: To detect more objects within a single crop, increase the `imgsz` parameter and lower the confidence threshold (`conf`).
 All parameters available for configuring Ultralytics model inference are also accessible during the initialization of the `MakeCropsDetectThem` element.

-5. **Handling Duplicate Suppression Issues**: If you encounter issues with duplicate suppression from overlapping patches, consider adjusting the `nms_threshold` parameter in `CombineDetections` or modifying the overlap and size parameters of the patches themselves.
+5. **Handling Duplicate Suppression Issues**: If you encounter issues with duplicate suppression from overlapping patches, consider adjusting the `nms_threshold` and `sorter_bins` parameters in `CombineDetections` or modifying the overlap and size parameters of the patches themselves.
+(PS: often lowering `sorter_bins` to 5 or 4 can help).

 6. **High-Quality Instance Segmentation**: For tasks requiring high-quality results in instance segmentation, detailed guidance is provided in the next section of the README.
 ---